sschwindt/hylas/docs/index.rst

 The other system setups described on `hydro-informatics.github.io <https://hydro-informatics.github.io/vm.>`_ (e.g., *Wine*) are not required in the following.

 .. note::
-   As an alternative for the *OSGeoLive* VM, get *libLAS* for your operating system (OS):
+   As an alternative to the *OSGeoLive* VM, get *libLAS* for your operating system (OS):
           * On *Linux* install `Debian GIS <https://wiki.debian.org/DebianGis>`_ or try the *Live Image* on a `Virtual Machine <https://hydro-informatics.github.io/vm.>`_
           * On *Windows* install *libLAS* through *OSGeo4W* (`see detailed instructions <https://liblas.org/osgeo4w.>`_)

 The following instructions refer to the usage of the *OSGeoLive* VM.

-Prepare the system
+Prepare your system
 ---------------------------------------

 Open *Terminal*  and update the system: